Stellaris-Immortal/stellarisimmortal/README.md

 ### Windows
  - Choose the branch you want.
 We recommend you use the Staging branch, for the latest "stable" content.
  - Clone the branch into your local mod folder `C:/Users/{YOUR_USER}/Documents/Paradox Interactive/Stellaris/mod`, or download a zip and extract it there.
- - Rename the downloaded folder to "retile" if it is named anything else (such as "stellarisimmortal-staging")
+ - Rename the downloaded folder to "stellarisimmortal" if it is named anything else (such as "stellarisimmortal-staging")
  - Move the "stellarisimmortal.mod" file from the "stellarisimmortal" folder out into the mod folder.
  - When you're finished, you should see the following paths:
    - /mod/stellarisimmortal/readme.md